godotengine/godot-docs/classes/class_node.rst

 **Groups:** Nodes can be added to as many groups as you want to be easy to manage, you could create groups like "enemies" or "collectables" for example, depending on your game.
 See :ref:`add_to_group<class_Node_method_add_to_group>`, :ref:`is_in_group<class_Node_method_is_in_group>` and :ref:`remove_from_group<class_Node_method_remove_from_group>`.
 You can then retrieve all nodes in these groups, iterate them and even call methods on groups via the methods on :ref:`SceneTree<class_SceneTree>`.

-**Networking with nodes:** After connecting to a server (or making one, see :ref:`NetworkedMultiplayerENet<class_NetworkedMultiplayerENet>`) it is possible to use the built-in RPC (remote procedure call) system to communicate over the network.
+**Networking with nodes:** After connecting to a server (or making one, see :ref:`NetworkedMultiplayerENet<class_NetworkedMultiplayerENet>`), it is possible to use the built-in RPC (remote procedure call) system to communicate over the network.
 By calling :ref:`rpc<class_Node_method_rpc>` with a method name, it will be called locally and in all connected peers (peers = clients and the server that accepts connections).
-To identify which node receives the RPC call Godot will use its :ref:`NodePath<class_NodePath>` (make sure node names are the same on all peers).
-Also take a look at the high-level networking tutorial and corresponding demos.
+To identify which node receives the RPC call, Godot will use its :ref:`NodePath<class_NodePath>` (make sure node names are the same on all peers).
+Also, take a look at the high-level networking tutorial and corresponding demos.

 Tutorials
 ---------